 Some forms of visitation permitted with controls in place using the following guidelines:

-Residents of public and private long-term care facilities are now able to designate one 'partner in care.'
-This person is able to visit the resident in their room at any time during regular visiting hours, provided their visit doesn't have a negative impact on the care of any other resident.
+- Residents of public and private long-term care facilities are now able to designate three Partners in Care.
+One partner in care is able to visit the resident in their room at any time during regular visiting hours, provided their visit doesn't have a negative impact on the care of any other resident.

 - Basic care

-Residents of LTC will be able to go for drives with their designated partner in care.
-However, they must first be granted a pass to leave the premises by their primary care provider and the LTC facility administrator.
+- Residents of long-term care will be able to go for drives with their designated Partner in Care.
+However, they must first be granted a pass to leave the premises by their primary care provider and the long-term care facility administrator.

-Visitors other than a resident's partner in care are still permitted to visit, while following the below guidelines:
+Visitors other than a resident's Partners in Care are still permitted to visit, while following the below guidelines:

-- Residents are no longer required to designate their visitors.
-Two visitors are permitted to visit indoors and outdoors at any one time, unless at end of life.
+- Residents are no longer required to designate their Visitors.
+There is no limit to the number of Visitors permitted to visit indoors and outdoors at any one time.

-- All visitors and residents must maintain physical distancing of two metres (6 feet);
+- All Visitors and residents must maintain physical distancing of two (2) metres (6 feet).

-- A maximum of two visitors per resident are permitted indoors and outdoors at any one time, unless at end of life;
+- There are no limits on the number of Visitors per resident permitted indoors and outdoors at any one time.

 - Enhanced cleaning of spaces will take place between visits.

 - These visits entail bedside visits in residents’ rooms.